-Clearly, weight distribution in the test model above dramatically affects the tow ability of the tow vehicle.
+Weight distribution in the test model above dramatically affects the towing ability of the tow vehicle.

-Your caravan has been perfectly balanced during manufacture and has been supplied to you with perfect driving stability.
+Your caravan has been perfectly balanced during manufacture and perfect driving stability.

 So the question is, why is my caravan now so unstable above 80 kilometres per hours?

 After you watch this next video, I will let you in on some towing secrets.

 You have now witnessed how weight can affect your rig.
 You must have homes for your food, beer, camping equipment, generator, etc.

 Can I reduce Caravan Sway?

 You may need to move it but do not yet know where it should go.
 Here is the calculation.